The Vegetation of Virginia

 cypress roots and swelled tree bases in swamp at First Landing State Park (City of Virginia Beach)

-The climate shaped the forests, and the forests adapted to drought and fire.
-Before the Europeans arrived, it was common for small fires to travel through Virginia forests within every 35 years or so.
-Native Americans and the early European explorers would commonly travel through recently-burned forests, where the undergrowth had been removed but the bark of the trees only lightly scorched.
-West of the Allegheny Front, the fires were more intense but rarer, burning the forests of what is now West Virginia with mixed severity every 35-100 years.
+Before the Europeans arrived, it was common for small fires to move through patches of Virginia forests every 7-10 years.
+Native Americans and early European explorers would commonly travel through recently-burned forests where the undergrowth had been removed by fire, but the protective bark on trees was only lightly scorched.
+West of the Allegheny Front, natural forest fires were more intense but rarer, burning the forests of what is now West Virginia with mixed severity every 35-100 years.

-Today, we have cleared much of the original forest.
+Today, we have replaced much of the original forest with open fields or developed suburbs, and altered the species composition in fourth and fifth growth forests.
 Originally the colonists cleared the forests for agriculture because tobacco plants, just like corn/beans/squash, require full sun in order to grow.
-Later crops, such as wheat, soybeans, and tomatoes - and grass for grazing cattle - have a similar requirement for bright sun.
-(If people ate ferns for every meal, farmers in Virginia might have developed shade-grown agriculture in Virginia...)
+Later row crops, such as wheat, soybeans, and tomatoes, plus grass for pastures that support grazing cattle, have a similar requirement for bright sun.

 pasture and forests visible from Buffalo Mountain (Floyd County)